Games Like Kahoot & Quizizz

 Teachers can use JeopardyLabs as an engaging class activity with unlimited questions in six subject areas.

 These included: language arts/reading, math, history & social science, art & music, geography, and science.
-It is also a great tool for teachers to create quizzes, tests, and exams.
+It is also a great tool for teachers to create interactive quizzes, tests, and exams.

 JeopardyLabs’ ready-to-play categories, questions, and answers are automatically aligned with state standards making it easy to map the game experience directly to classroom curriculum goals.